psycopg/psycopg/docs/api/types.rst

 .. autoclass:: Json
 .. autoclass:: Jsonb

-Wrappers to signal to convert ``obj`` to a json or jsonb PostgreSQL value.
+Wrappers to signal to convert `!obj` to a json or jsonb PostgreSQL value.

 Any object supported by the underlying `!dumps()` function can be wrapped.

-If a ``dumps`` function is passed to the wrapper, use it to dump the wrapped object.
+If a `!dumps` function is passed to the wrapper, use it to dump the wrapped object.
 Otherwise use the function specified by `set_json_dumps()`.